-Fixed interest rates don’t change, while variable interest rates fluctuate.
-The right choice depends on the type of borrower you are, your future income and what you can reasonably afford to repay.
+The right choice between the two depends on the type of borrower you are, your future income and what you can reasonably afford to repay.
 Here’s the breakdown of variable versus fixed interest rates for student loans.

-Fixed interest rates give you the same payment each month, which means that your budget remains consistent.
-All federal student loans have fixed interest rates, and fixed rates are typically an option with private lenders.
+All new federal student loans have fixed interest rates, and fixed rates are typically an option with private lenders.

 Here are some of the benefits of a fixed-rate student loan: